 We do not independently conduct clinical trials of any of our product candidates.
-We rely on third parties, such as contract research organizations, or CROs, clinical data management organizations, third-party consultants, medical institutions and clinical investigators, to conduct these clinical trials and expect to rely on these third-parties to conduct clinical trials of any other product candidate that we develop.
+We rely on third parties, such as CROs, clinical data management organizations, third-party consultants, medical institutions and clinical investigators, to conduct these clinical trials and expect to rely on these third-parties to conduct clinical trials of any other product candidate that we develop.
 Any of these third parties may terminate their engagements with us under certain circumstances.
 We may not be able to enter into alternative arrangements or do so on commercially reasonable terms.
-In addition, there is a natural transition period when a new contract research organization begins work.
+In addition, there is a natural transition period when a new CRO begins work.
 As a result, delays would likely occur, which could negatively impact our ability to meet our expected clinical development timelines and harm our business, financial condition and prospects.